-- Called minister is responsible for hiring and supervising staff with consultation with the Board
+- Called minister is responsible for hiring and supervising staff in consultation with the Board

 - Board members are elected while chairs of committees are appointed by the board

-- Removal of congregational vote for termination of member or board trustee
+- Removal of a congregational vote for termination of a member or board trustee

 - Slimmed down the purpose section and referenced 8 principles